1. SawsReviewed

 Using a pole saw

-Do you want to be able actually to reach the tree branches, right?
-That’s the point of the pole saw, after all.
+You obviously want to actually reach those tree branches, right?
+That’s the whole point of using a pole saw.

 Extra Features